Riemannian Penrose inequality via Nonlinear Potential Theory: Proof of the Riemannian Penrose inequality for a single black hole

 \end{theorem}

-\begin{remark} In~\cite{Chrusciel} Chru\'sciel was able to show the well definition of the ADM mass under a slightly weaker decay assumption than the one proposed in Definition~\ref{def:AF}.
+\begin{remark} In~\cite{Chrusciel} Chru\'sciel was able to show that the ADM mass is well defined, under a slightly weaker decay assumption than the one proposed in Definition~\ref{def:AF}.
 More precisely, it is sufficient to require that

 with $\tau>1/2$ and without any further condition on the decay of the H\"older quotients of the functions $\partial_{k}\gamma_{ij}$.
-In accordance with the terminology employed in Definition~\ref{def:AF}, it is then natural to refer to condition~\eqref{eq:c1tau} as {\em $\mathscr{C}^1_\tau$--asymptotical flatness}.
-On this regard, it is worth pointing out that in~\cite{HI} the Riemannian Penrose inequality was established in the class of $\mathscr{C}^1_1$--asymptotically flat manifolds, whereas in~\cite{bray1} the decay condition
+In accordance with the terminology employed in Definition~\ref{def:AF}, it is then natural to refer to condition~\eqref{eq:c1tau} as to {\em $\mathscr{C}^1_\tau$--asymptotical flatness}.
+On this regard, it is worth pointing out that in~\cite{HI} the Riemannian Penrose inequality was established for the larger class of $\mathscr{C}^1_1$--asymptotically flat manifolds satisfying the Ricci lower bound~\eqref{Riccilowerboundmetrica}.
+Let us also observe that in~\cite{bray1} the decay conditions

-was also added to assumption~\eqref{eq:c1tau}, hence asking $\mathscr{C}^2_\tau$--asymptotical flatness.
-This latter condition is slightly stronger than ours in Theorem~\ref{RPI}, however, it has the advantage of leading to a cleaner statement, as it clearly implies the assumption $\Ric\geq-{C\xx g}/{\vert \xx x \xx\vert^{2}}$. \end{remark}
+for some $\tau>1/2$ and $\zeta>3$, were added to assumption~\eqref{eq:c1tau}.
+In other words, in order to achieve the general result, Bray asked for a $\mathscr{C}^2_\tau$--asymptotical flatness, together with an extra decay assumption on the scalar curvature. \end{remark}

 \begin{proof}[Proof of Theorem~\ref{RPI}] Let us consider the solution $u$ of problem~\eqref{f1}, whose existence and uniqueness are guaranteed by~\cite[Theorem~4.1]{FM} (taking also into account~\cite[Remark 4.2]{FM} and~\cite[Theorem~3.2]{PST14}).
 By virtue of assumption (iii) and the classical facts collected in~\cite[Lemma~4.1]{HI}, we have that $M$ is diffeomorphic to $\R^3 \setminus {B}^3$ and $\partial M$ to $\mathbb{S}^2$.
-In particular, we have that $H_2(M, \pa M;\mathbb{Z})$ is trivial and we can invoke Theorem~\ref{thm:monotonicity} to deduce that, for every $1<p<3$, the function $F_p:[\,t_p,+\infty)\to\R$, defined in formula~\eqref{defFp}, is monotone nondecreasing along the regular values of $u$.
+In particular, we have that $H_2(M, \pa M;\mathbb{Z})$ is trivial and we can invoke Theorem~\ref{thm:monotonicity} to deduce that, for every $1<p<3$, the function $F_p$ defined in formula~\eqref{defFp}, is monotone nondecreasing along the regular values of $u$.
 This implies that